ctgreybeard/SwiftCustomControl/README.md

 More on this later.

 1. Add any Actions and Outlets that you may need for you control to function.
+Be sure to include an Outlet connecting the top-level NSView to the File's Owner.
+It's labelled `topView` here.

 1. Create the initializer `required override init?(coder: coder)` in your class.
 This is where the magic happens.